 Beaver Creek Reservoir: Continue annual stocking of 70,000 catchable size Eagle Lake, Erwin and Arlee rainbow trout.
-Adjustments may need to be made if the northern pike population fluctuates significantly.
 Continue to monitor fishery annually with the use of seining and gillnetting at fixed stations.
 Continue with three fish/day fishing limits.

-Bearpaw Lake: Continue annual stockings of 8,000 catchable- size McBride strain Yellowstone cutthroat and 15,000 catchable- size Arlee rainbow trout.
-Add additional walleye stockings to supplement the walleye population and/or consider stocking tiger muskie at low densities to assist with the control of white sucker.
-Continue manual removal of adult suckers by trapping and/or electrofishing in the spring, and gillnetting in the fall.
+Bearpaw Lake: Discontinue annual stockings of 8,000 catchable- size McBride strain Yellowstone cutthroat.
+Continue annual stocking of 15,000 catchable size Arlee rainbow trout.
+Add additional walleye stockings to supplement the population to assist with the control of high-density white sucker population.
+Continue manual removal of adult suckers by trapping and/or electrofishing in the spring and gillnetting in the fall.
 Continue to monitor fishery annually with the use of fall gillnetting at fixed stations.